Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

     title Phase 1 Development
     dateFormat  YYYY-MM-DD
     section Research
-    Draft Ideas to Bring to Meeting           :a1, 2022-09-25, 2d
+    Draft Ideas to Bring to Meeting           :a1, 2022-10-25, 7d
-    Meet with Dale            :a1, 2022-09-27, 1d
+    Meet with Dale            :a1, 2022-11-01, 1d
-    Research proposed idea            :2022-09-28, 8d
+    Research proposed idea            :2022-11-2, 12d
-    Research Web Sockets           :2022-10-07, 7d
-    Build RestAPI server           :2022-10-04, 7d
+    Build RestAPI server           :2022-11-13, 14d
+    Research Web Sockets           :2022-11-24, 16d
 ```

 ### Goals For Phase 1

+- List a series of ideas to bring to the client meeting that could potentially aid in teaching.
 - Meet with the client to discuss the project and determine the requirements.
 - Research the proposed solution and determine if it is feasible.
 - Create the API server for the voting system.
 - Research web sockets and their implementation.
 - Test websocket functionality within Web Viewer.

-After the meeting with Dale, we were able to determine a tool that would compliment his teaching.
-The proposed solution was to implement a voting system that would work within PowerPoint and would display feedback from students live within the PowerPoint presentation.
-The method of voting was as of yet undecided between a hardware-based device or a web-based client, but eventually settled on a web-based client due to the complexity and cost of a hardware-based solution.
-This means students would be able to use their phones or computers to interact with the voting system.

 ### Challenges

+#### Client Meeting

+Unfortunately I was unable to meet with the client until much later than expected (7/12/22) which set back my entire project from the start as I was unable to determine the requirements of the project.
+The only things I could really do for the project was to research some potential solutions to bring to the client as proposals.
+This meant that the project was really only able to start halfway through the first phase.

 #### Importing webpages into PowerPoint